elmar-peise/python-lsf/README.md

 Usage
 -----

-ejobs and ehosts has essentially the same interface as LFS' bjobs and bhosts.
+ejobs and ehosts have essentially the same interfaces as LFS' bjobs and bhosts.
 Check

     ejobs -h